 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Alaska is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Alaska is no different.

 - Repairs.
 Make all repairs and do whatever else necessary to keep the rental unit in a habitable condition.